 Is PSVR 2 worth it?
-Here's what we think of the PS5 headset now it's two years old
+Here's what we think of Sony's PS5 headset a year on

 Sony's new virtual reality headset has huge potential, but is it enough to convince newcomers that VR is really worth it?